soitun/react-native-webdav/README.md

 ## IMPORTANT

 - This package is only for Android apps.
-Since I don't know a thing about Swift or Object-C, this package has no plan to support ios from my side.
+No plan to support ios from my side.
 Feel free to pull request.

 - This package has only been tested for RN >=0.64.0

-- This package doesn't accept feature requests for now.

 ## Usage (Android)